marianogrimaux/PHP-LearnByDoing/Lesson4-Interfaces/Interfaces.md

 When working with interfaces you have to think the following:

-_I don't care who you actually are, or where do you come form as long as you can do what I need_
+_I don't care who you actually are, or where do you come from as long as you can do what I need_

-###Real world example
+### Real world example

 Let's suppose that you have to log what's happening in your code and your company decided to have two different loggers